MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A [customer credit group](/dynamics365/finance/accounts-receivable/cm-customer-credit-groups) is a group of customers that have a shared credit limit.
 The individual credit limit on a customer invoice account is also considered.
 You can select members of a customer credit group from different legal entities.
 When you decide how to structure your customer accounts, consider how credit limits are managed.
 For example, a customer account can have only one credit limit.
 If a customer account has many delivery addresses that each require a different credit limit, consider whether they should be separate customer accounts.
 Then you can use a customer credit group to create an overall credit limit across the customer's accounts.

+### Customer journey

+The end-to-end experiences and touchpoints a customer has with a brand.
+CRM optimizes journeys.

+### Customer lifetime value (CLV)

+The total revenue generated from a customer over the entire relationship timeline.
+Maximizing CLV is key.

+### Customer Relationship Management (CRM)

+Strategies and processes for managing customer interactions and data across the customer lifecycle to maximize loyalty and growth.

+### Customer satisfaction (CSAT)

+Metrics that measure a customer's happiness with a company's products, services and interactions.

 ## D

 ### Date effectivity